dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 4. Copy contents of cloned project to your project folder.
 Rename all occurrences of words 'BasicFlaskApp', 'basicflaskapp', 'bafla' with names that relate to/reflect your project.
 Introduce your code/edits. <br> Update requirements.txt, if needed (you might require different set of Python packages in your app; example on how to update: `pip3 freeze > requirements.txt`).

-5. Once ready, do the test run (create Docker image, run Docker container, verify that web app works):
+5. Once ready, do the test run (create Docker image, create isolated env (network), run Docker container, verify that web app works):

    5.1. `docker build -t <yourdockerid>/<yourimagename>:<yourimageversion> .`

+   5.2. `docker network create <yourisolatednetworkname>`

-   5.2. `docker run -d -p 8888:80 <yourdockerid>/<yourimagename>:<yourimageversion>`
+   5.3. `docker run -d --name <nameyourcontainer> --net <yourisolatednetworkname> -p 8888:80 <yourdockerid>/<yourimagename>:<yourimageversion>`

-   5.3.
+   5.4.
 In browser, open: http://localhost:8888/.
 The webpage (of your Flask web app) should appear.

-   5.3.
-Stop the container created in step 5.2.
+   5.5.
+Stop the container created in step 5.3.

 <br>